tokkonopapa/WordPress-IP-Geo-Block/_drafts/2016-05-03-call-for-testing-2.2.5b1.md

 #### New feature: Exceptions in plugins/themes area ####

 Some of plugins and themes need to access their own php files directly on the public facing pages.
-For example, [Shield WordPress Security][SimpleFW] (formerly the WordPress Simple Firewall) requires `xxx` on the login page.
+For example, [WP-SpamShield Anti-Spam][WpSpamShield] requires `wp-content/plugins/wp-spamshield/js/jscripts.php` on the pages.

 Previously, you need to add some snippets into your `functions.php` to specify the [plugin][BypassPlugin] or [theme][BypassTheme] that you want to exclude